antonrh/anydi/docs/usage.md

 di.close()
 ```

-The scan method takes a list of directory paths as an argument and recursively searches those directories for Python modules containing @pyxdi.inject-decorated functions or classes.
+The scan method takes a list of directory paths as an argument and recursively searches those directories for Python modules containing `@pyxdi.inject`-decorated functions or classes.

 ### Scan by tags